Request demo

 Pedro Guimaraes

 The first call with a potential customer is one of the most important stages in a sales funnel.
 It’s a unique opportunity to make a great first impression.
 At Amplemarket we approach our cold calls and warm calls with the same seriousness.
-In this post, we are going to focus on warm calls with inbound leads.

 Sales is not an art.
 The best salesperson is the one who studies the company, listens to the customer and is able to leverage his preparation.

-The first step is: Preparation
+The first step is: preparation

 It’s crucial that you learn about the company and the prospect at the same time.